 The Mid North Coast and North Coast of NSW historically has the highest prevalence of Aboriginal smokers in NSW (59.5%).
 Aboriginal smokers commonly fall into a hard-to-treat category due to their early onset of smoking, high cigarette consumption, living with other smokers in households that are not smoke-free, having made few previous quit attempts and being in a low socioeconomic group.

-Dr Gillian Gould is the medical director for the project and responsible for the overall vision and design of the interventions and the evaluation and research.
+Dr Gillian Gould was the medical director responsible for the overall vision and design of the interventions and the evaluation and research.

-Sandra Avuri and Amy Crowe are the project officers.
+Sandra Avuri and Amy Crowe were the project officers and Dr Craig McLachlan was the evaluation officer.

 Purpose and Aims